fidajutt/fetcher-ts/README.md

-# api-fetcher-ts
+# fetcher-ts

-api-fetcher-ts is a TypeScript library for centralized fetch() with error handling, retries, timeouts, and type-safe API calls.
+fetcher-ts is a TypeScript library for centralized fetch() with error handling, retries, timeouts, and type-safe API calls.

 ## Features